Mediation is a confidential and voluntary process towards settlement that is facilitated by an independent person, the mediator.

 The advantages of mediation as opposed to litigation are well known, namely to save cost and time and to try and alleviate the stress and anxiety usually suffered by the parties involved in disputes.

-In particular, the benefits of referring contentious probate disputes (including claims contesting a will and Inheritance Act claims) to mediation are usually experienced in the following ways:
+In particular, the benefits of referring contentious probate disputes (which we are here construing widely to include claims contesting a will, disputes over trusts and claims under the Inheritance (Provision for Families and Dependants) Act 1975) to mediation are usually experienced in the following ways:

 - In providing flexibility to the possible ways the parties may choose to settle.

 - By preserving the estate or trust fund for the benefit of the beneficiaries.